Finchley: Demography

-According to the 2011 UK Census in Finchley Church End ward, 67% of the population was White (47% British, 18% Other, 2% Irish), 8% Indian and 6% Other Asian.
+According to the 2011 UK Census in Finchley Church End ward, 67% of the population was White (47% British, 18% Other, 2% Irish), 8% South Asian and 6% Other Asian.
 The largest religion was Judaism, claimed by 31% of the population, whereas Christians made up 28%.
-West Finchley ward was 61% White (40% British, 18% Other, 3% Irish), 13% Indian and 8% Other Asian.
+West Finchley ward was 61% White (40% British, 18% Other, 3% Irish), 13% South Asian and 8% Other Asian.

 Landmarks

 St Mary's at Finchley is the parish church, with parts dating from the 13th century.

 College Farm is the last farm in Finchley; it was a model dairy farm, then a visitor attraction.
 The Phoenix Cinema in East Finchley with its 1930s art deco façade is one of the oldest purpose-built cinemas in the United Kingdom.

 The Sternberg Centre for Judaism in the old Manor House (formerly convent and school of St Mary Auxiliatrice) at 80 East End Road in Finchley is a Jewish cultural centre.
 It was founded to facilitate Reform and Liberal Jewish institutions, attached to the Movement for Reform Judaism.

 The Archer, on East Finchley tube station, is a 10 ft statue by Eric Aumonier of a kneeling archer having just released an arrow.
-The statue La Délivrance depicts a naked woman holding a sword (and is informally known as the Naked Lady); it stands at the approach to Finchley from the south, in a small garden beside Regent's Park Road, just north of Henlys Corner.
+The statue La Délivrance depicts a naked woman holding a sword (and is informally known as the Naked Lady); it stands at the approach to Finchley from the south, in a grassed area beside Regent's Park Road, just north of Henlys Corner.